dan-ftp/fusion-conclusion/_posts/The-sublimes-of-specious-fusion-concepts.md

 Every specious fusion concept has its own selection of sublimes.
 The machine is small.
 The ions are non-thermal.
 The fuel is clean.
 The conversion is direct.
 The simulation works.
 The founder saw what others missed.
 The details are secret.
 The next experiment is cheap.

-None of these are bad by themselves; some are in fact good.

-Fusion energy is its own sublime, often sold as the Holy Grail of energy.
-It should inspire awe; it would be one of the great achievements of humanity.
+All too often, these sublimes seduce investors into funding concepts that will fail.
+The sublimes cannot replace the integrated and complicated physics and engineering needed to make fusion work.
+Fusion is hard.
 That is why the field needs discipline.

-The sublimes cannot replace the integrated hard physics and engineering needed to make fusion work.
+Ultimately, fusion energy is its own sublime.
+Once realized, it will be one of the great achievements of humanity.
+Fusion should inspire awe; but don't let its aura blind you into making a financial decision based on one of these sublimes.